Dec 01, 2023

 How to Check Ubuntu Version Using GUI and Terminal Commands

-This article will teach you how to check your Ubuntu version information a few different ways, through the terminal and command line, and using the graphical interface on a desktop environment.
+This guide will teach you how to check your Ubuntu version using both the terminal and graphical interface.

 How to Check Ubuntu Version Through System Settings

 It is possible to know which version of Ubuntu your computer is running from the graphical interface if you’re running it in a desktop environment.